moquality/docs_old/docs/docs/getting-started/dashboard.md

 1.  *** Upload an app ***
-Upload an app at (http://app.moquality.com)
+Upload an app on (http://app.moquality.com)

 2. *** Create test cases using Recorder  (only for Manual testing?): *** To create test cases, go the Tests tab and click on + in the Tests module to add a test.
 You can download the recorder for your machine.
 Login to the recorder and record a test.
 Read more about recording test cases here.